 April will start off quite slowly for company news, but things will pick up around the middle of the month.
 There will be updates from a good few FTSE 100 companies, and we'll keep you updated on them as the month progresses.
 But in advance, here are five of the most important diary dates:

-April 11: Marks & Spencer
+Thursday 11 April, Marks & Spencer

-If you're looking for top-quality investments in the U.K.'s biggest and best companies, which should take you all the way to a comfortable retirement, I recommend the Fool's special new report detailing five blue-chip shares.
+Finally, if you're looking for top quality investments in the UK's biggest and best companies, which should take you all the way to a comfortable retirement, I recommend the Fool's special new report detailing five blue-chip shares.
 They'll be familiar names to many, and they've already provided investors with decades of profits.

 But the report will only be available for a limited period, so click here to get your hands on these great ideas -- they could set you on the road to long-term riches.